 - Medical Simulation Experiences: the Russell D. and Mary B. Shelden Clinical Simulation Center’s mobile simulation vans take the simulation center on the road and will now have top-of-the-line equipment to deliver training and improve the skills of rural learners and providers throughout Missouri

 - Health Care Workforce Project: a project that analyzes the characteristics of Missouri's health care workforce by surveying members of health care occupations and professions about characteristics of their professional experience, current jobs and future plans

 Investing in rural health education involves established physicians as well as students in training.
-The Continuing Medical Education and Physician Lifelong Learning programs educate providers on patient-centered care.
+The Continuing Education for Health Professions programs educate providers on patient-centered care.
 Through these programs, providers can participate in the Missouri Telehealth Network and Show-Me Echo, initiatives that create a collaborative network of shared medical knowledge.
 Show-Me Echo has educated 4,486 professionals from 108 of the 114 counties in Missouri about a range of topics including autism, opioids and COVID-19.